Zyeinyep/Zyeinyep/README.md

 - 🔭 I’m currently studying...
 Computer Science at Purdue University .
-- 📓 Minoring in...
-Mathematics.
 - 🖥 Track...
 Machine Intelligence.
-- 🌱 I’m currently learning...Programming in C.
-- 👯 I’m looking to collaborate... on any projects that are in Java, C and C++ programming languages.
-- 💬 Ask me about... any problem.
 - 📫 How to reach me: [via email] zkhaval@purdue.edu
 - 😄 Pronouns: she/her/hers
 - ⚡Facts: enjoy travelling ✈️ and listening to music🎶.
-- 📒 I speak in five languages: English, Turkish, Mongolian, Kazakh and Russian
+- 📒 I speak in five languages: English, Turkish, Mongolian, Kazakh and Russian -💻Have experience in...
-- 🦾 Interested in...
-Artificial Intelligence.
--💻Have experience in...
 Java, Arduino,C
--Favorite programming language...
-C